«Innovating entails transforming new ideas into tangible results»

 Vilá, J. (2008), “SettingUp Innovation Management: Roadmap towards a Fully Innovative Culture”, Paradigmes, 0, Departament d’Universitats, Indústria i Empresa, Generalitat de Catalunya.

-1 The idea of culture as a result of the sedimentation of management practices over time was proposed by Esteban Masifern, lecturer at the IESE Business School, in the late 1980s.
-The conversations with Carlos Cavallé, also an IESE lecturer, in 2007 were instrumental in determining the importance of the behavioural attributes of senior executives beyond their mere personality traits.
+1 The idea of culture as a result of the sedimentation of management practices over time was proposed by Esteban Masifern, Professor at the IESE Business School, in the late 1980s.
+The conversations with Carlos Cavallé, also an IESE Professor, in 2007 were instrumental in determining the importance of the behavioural attributes of senior executives beyond their mere personality traits.

 2 In another publication, I have described and discussed different management approaches for moving towards an innovative culture (Vilá, 2008).